zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

 { "Chris", "Aaron", "Diego", "John", "Bill", "George", "Mike" }
 ```

-Note how in the last example, the contiguous indices have finally caught up to 7, so the last element is no longer shown separately (and will now be included by `ipairs()`, `table.concat()`, etc.
+Note how in the last example, the contiguous indices have finally
+caught up to 7, so the last element is no longer shown separately (and
+will now be included by {{< luafun ipairs >}}, {{< luafun
+"table.concat" >}}, etc.

--   `table.remove()` removes an element from a list, by default the last one.
+-   {{< luafun "table.remove" >}} removes an element from a list, by
+    default the last one.
 It returns the removed element.

 ``` lua
 > for i=1,4 do print(table.remove(people)) end